AFSA Mediation Rules

 11.2.1 If the parties have agreed on the appointment of a mediator and the mediator has accepted that appointment on an agreed fee structure, the agreed fee structure shall apply.

-11.2.2 In all cases where the mediator is appointed by AFSA, the fee structure shall be determined by the seniority of the mediator, according to the rates published by AFSA from time to time.
+11.2.2 In all cases where the mediator is appointed by AFSA, the fee structure shall be communicated to the parties and be determined by AFSA in accordance with the seniority of the mediator.

-11.2.3 The mediator rates published by AFSA for mediations include allowance for ordinary preparation time (which may include pre-mediation engagement between the mediator and the parties) and mediation proceedings of one day.
+11.2.3 The mediator fee may include allowance for ordinary preparation time (which may include pre-mediation engagement between the mediator and the parties) and mediation proceedings of one day.

 11.2.4 If a matter involves extensive preparative reading or a mediation meeting is expected to extend beyond one day, an additional fee will be payable to the mediator.
 The mediator and the parties shall attempt to agree the additional fee and, in the absence of agreement, the additional fee will be set by the AFSA whose decision will be final.